Naji al-Ali: Work, positions and awards

-In his career as a political cartoonist, Naji al-Ali produced over 40,000 drawings.
+In his career as a political cartoonist, Al-Ali produced over 40,000 drawings.
 They generally deal with the situation of the Palestinian people, depicting suffering and resistance and harshly criticizing the Israeli state and Israeli occupation, Palestinian leadership, and the Arab regimes.
-Naji al-Ali was a fierce opponent of any settlement that would not vindicate the Palestinian people's right to all of historic Palestine, and many of his cartoons express this position.
+Al-Ali was a fierce opponent of any settlement that would not vindicate the Palestinian people's right to all of historic Palestine, and many of his cartoons express this position.
 Unlike many political cartoonists, specific politicians do not appear in person in his work: as he stated, "...
 I have a class outlook, that is why my cartoons take this form.
 What is important is drawing situations and realities, not drawing presidents and leaders."

-Naji al-Ali published three books of his cartoons, in 1976, 1983 and 1985, and was preparing another at the time of his death.
+Al-Ali published three books of his cartoons, in 1976, 1983 and 1985, and was preparing another at the time of his death.

-In 1979, Naji al-Ali was elected president of the League of Arab Cartoonists.
+In 1979, Al-Ali was elected president of the League of Arab Cartoonists.
 In 1979 and 1980, he received the first prize in the Arab cartoonists exhibitions held in Damascus.
 The International Federation of Newspaper Publishers awarded him the "Golden Pen of Freedom" posthumously in 1988.

 Handala

-Handala, also known as Handhala (حنظلة), is the most famous of Naji al-Ali's characters.
+Handala, also known as Handhala (حنظلة), is the most famous of Al-Ali's characters.

 He is depicted as a ten-year-old boy, and appeared for the first time in Al-Siyasa in Kuwait in 1969.

 The figure turned his back to the viewer from the year 1973, and clasped his hands behind his back.